census-instrumentation/opencensus-website/content/integrations/memcached/Go.md

 For assistance installing Memcached, please visit the [Memcached Installation wiki](https://github.com/memcached/memcached/wiki/Install)
 {{% /notice %}}

-With Memcached now installed and running, we can now start the code sample and for simplicitly examining metrics, we'll use Stackdriver Monitoring and Tracing
+With Memcached now installed and running, we can now start the code sample and for simplicity examining metrics, we'll use Stackdriver Monitoring and Tracing

 {{% notice tip %}}
 For assistance setting up Stackdriver, please visit this [Stackdriver setup guided codelab](/codelabs/stackdriver)